-Rat Penat is a spectacular mountain pass at an elevation of 600m above the sea level, located in the Garraf Massif, mountain range of the Catalan Coastal Range, Catalonia, Spain.
-The asphalted road to reach the summit includes grades of 23%.
+Rat Penat is a mountain peak at an elevation of 600m (1,968ft) above the sea level, located in the Garraf Massif, mountain range of the Catalan Coastal Range, Catalonia, Spain.
+The winding asphalted road to reach the summit includes grades of 23%.

 The surface of the road is asphalted.
-Rat Penat (also called Turó del’Alzina Freda) has been climbed several times on the Vuelta a España.
+Rat Penat (also called Turó del’Alzina Freda) has been featured a few times on the Vuelta a España.
 With grades a couple of ramps of 23% this is the local Mortirolo.
 For professionals like Juan-Antonio Flecha this is an opportunity to do some serious interval training in preparation for the Spring Classics like the Tour de Flanders and Paris-Roubaix.
 The road is difficult and it’s a nightmare in the wet or dark (or both).

 The experience of using this road is very impressive.
 The road becomes specially dangerous to control the speed on the tight hairpins on the way back down.
-The last 2km of the road to access the summit are forbidden to cars.
-This is a very hard climb, with some parts over 22%, irregular incline with very few breaks.
+The tight hairpins are dangerous and to reach the summit, you have to walk the last 2km as cars are forbidden there.
+This is a very hard climb, with irregular incline with very few breaks.
 The climb allows marvelous sights on the coast as it is close to the sea, between Castelldefels and Sitges.